Treborium/OpenExistingInstance/README.md

 ### Example
 From a Terminal:
-`./OpenExistingInstance.py "Firefox" "Chrome"`\n
+`./OpenExistingInstance.py "Firefox" "Chrome"`

 Via a Keyboardshortcut in Gnome:
-`python3 ./OpenExistingInstance.py "Firefox "Chrome"`\n
+`python3 ./OpenExistingInstance.py "Firefox "Chrome"`

 Here we try to focus Firefox, if no instance of Firefox is currently running we'll launch Chrome.